ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 field of the EDE option is encoded and processed in accordance with this specification.

+A client that wishes to express a preferred response language MUST populate the OPTION-DATA of the SDE option with an ordered list of RFC 5646 {{!RFC5646}} language tags, listed from most to least preferred, using the format defined in {{SDE}}.
+The list SHOULD contain no more than 4 entries and MUST NOT contain more than 8 entries.
+A client that has no language preference MUST set OPTION-LENGTH to 0.

+The "l" field in the JSON body of the EXTRA-TEXT response ({{name-spec}}) remains the authoritative indicator of the language actually used in the "j" and "o" fields and MUST continue to be used by clients for localisation and machine translation decisions.

 ## Server Generating Response {#server-response}

 When the DNS server filters its DNS response to a